OJezu/dynamic-parameter-bundle/README.md

     }
     ```

 3. Make sure that in all places where kernel is created in your application, it is provided with `Installation` instance.
-Kernel is usually created by `web/*.php` files, but remember to modify your `bin/console` too.
+Kernel is usually created by `web/*.php` or `public/*.php` files, but remember to modify your `bin/console` too.

     ```php
     <?php
     (...)
-    $installation = new Installation($requestedInstallation, Installation::TYPE_PROD);
+    $installation = new Installation($requestedInstallation);
     $kernel = new AppKernel($installation, $env, $debug);
     ```

+   Complete examples can be found in `doc/examples` directory of this repository.

 4. In `bin/console` be sure to also swap `Application` with one provided by this bundle, if you want to specify installation via CLI option - otherwise parsing of argv may introduce problems.